Amppiah/8-Week-SQL-CHALLENGE/Case Study #2 - Pizza Runner/Data Cleaning.md

 	   customer_id,
 	   pizza_id,
 CASE
-	WHEN exclusions LIKE 'NULL' or exclusions LIKE 'NULLL' THEN '' ELSE exclusions
+	WHEN exclusions IS NULL or exclusions LIKE 'NULLL' THEN '' ELSE exclusions
 	END AS exclusions,
 CASE
-	WHEN extras LIKE 'NULL' or extras LIKE 'NULL' THEN '' ELSE extras
+	WHEN extras IS NULL or extras LIKE 'NULL' THEN '' ELSE extras
 	END AS extras,
 	order_time